Cobra 3-Plate

 Cobra 3P innovative design is compatible with BOTH single-channel and multi-channel nerve monitoring systems.

-High-quality EMG electrode for reliable RLN monitoring features 1.5 mm touch-proof connectors with color-coded wires that identify the lateral and posterior plates.
+High-quality EMG electrode for reliable neuromonitoring features 1.5 mm touch-proof DIN connectors with color-coded wires that identify the lateral and posterior plates.

 Additional features of the C3P EMG Tube enhance the intraoperative neuromonitoring performance.